-See Hibernate Caching for more information.
+See the Hibernate Caching chapter for more information.

 3.3 Java EE Servlet Caching

 - Perform the same steps as General Purpose Caching. - Configure a cache for your web page in ehcache.xml. - To cache an entire web page, either use SimplePageCachingFilter or create your own subclass of CachingFilter - To cache a jsp:Include or anything callable from a RequestDispatcher, either use SimplePageFragmentCachingFilter or create a subclass of PageFragmentCachingFilter.